• Skip to primary navigation

 The main difference between a firm and an extra firm variety is its water content.
 The extra firm type was just pressed harder or longer during manufacturing.
 However, if you press firm tofu, you actually get very close to the texture of extra firm.

 That being said, we still recommend pressing extra firm tofu for one reason only: marinating.
-As it has such a low water content, it soaks up marinade pretty badly.
-If you want to make sure it is packed with flavor you need to get rid of any water content so you can replace it with the marinade.
+If you want to make sure it is packed with flavor, you need to get rid of as much water as you can, so you can replace it with the marinade.
 We also recommend slicing it rather thin to have a better chance of getting the seasoning right in the middle.

 Technically, you don’t need a tofu press, you can use a so-called DIY method.
 The aim is to press as much liquid out as you can.
 Which can be achieved in various ways.
 However, having one makes it so much easier and mess-free.
 If you want to try it without one, here is what you need to do:

-1. You need a tray or a plate with a kitchen towel or a thick good quality paper towel or multiple layers of paper towel on it.
+1. You need a tray or a plate with a kitchen towel or a thick, good-quality paper towel or multiple layers of paper towels on it.

 2. Drain the liquid from the package.
 Take the tofu out.